 Start with the module that corresponds to the developmental stage of the children or young people you work with.
 Use the learning objective checklist and the diagnostic recommendations to assess which module to start with.
 If you are unsure, simply start with module 1.

-In what order and at what pace should I do the modules and exercises?
+In which order and at which pace should I do the modules and exercises?

 - Modules 1 ‑ 9 build on each other.
 Therefore, please use them one after the other.

 - Exercises of the module “Language” can be done parallel to the other modules.
 They explicitly train vocabulary and some syntactic elements.
 We recommend that you do some exercises on the syntax of the module “Language” in parallel to module 5.

 - Please keep to the order of the learning objectives within the modules.
 You do not have to do all the exercises to achieve a learning objective.
 You can choose the exercises that best meet the needs of your students.

 - Remain with the child in a module until he/she has achieved all the learning objectives.
 Some children learn faster, so it may suffice to do only a few exercises.
 Other children need more time and exercises.
 Only when the child has reached the learning goals of a module, go ahead and start with the next module.

 - The exercises are divided according to difficulty for “beginners ” and for “advanced”.
 However, some exercises build on each other.
 Here, the order should be followed.
 Other exercises can be used alternatively or for consolidation.
 These sequences are described accordingly in the learning objective checklist and in the exercises.

 How much time should I plan for THE MIND READERS and the exercises?

 You may decide for yourself…